 Session 1: June 12 – 16

 The Dyer Observers Space Science Camps support middle-school students in their exploration of the worlds of science, math, engineering and technology, and opens up their minds to future career possibilities in these fields.

-In 2014, Dyer Observatory will be hosting one camp for rising 5th-6th graders during the week of July 7-11 and one camp for rising 7th-8th graders during the week of July 14-18.
-Please check out the camp brochure links below for more information on the camps.
-If your child has a strong interest in astronomy and space science and would like to be a part of the Dyer Observatory Space Science Camps, then please download and fill out one of the applications below.
+Please check out the camp brochure link below for more information on the camps.
+If your child has a strong interest in astronomy and space science and would like to be a part of the Dyer Observatory Space Science Camps, please download and fill out the application below.